katzer/cordova-plugin-background-mode/README.md

     cordova run [android|browser|ios|windows]

-These will lunch the simulator or any plugged in device and start the example application as seen below in the screenshots.
+These will launch the simulator or any plugged in device and start the example application as seen below in the screenshots.
 It is also possible to open the project with [Android Studio][studio] or [Xcode][xcode].

 A click on the _Background_ enables the mode and starts them once the app is going into the background.